July, the same as

 UV index

-Months with the highest UV index in Chuuk are January through
+The months with the highest UV index are January through

 October, with an average maximum UV index of 12.
-A UV Index of 11, and more, symbolizes an extreme threat to health from unsafe exposure to the UV radiation for average individuals.
+A UV Index estimate of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV radiation for average individuals.

-Note: The daily maximum UV index of 12 in July interpret into the following advice:
+Note: An average UV index of 12 in July transforms into this advice: